 That means you can use it on an old computer without upgrading your hardware, saving money and ensuring your old machine runs smoothly for years to come!

 5. Some People Are Scared of Change

 Another reason why some people still use Windows 7 is because they are scared of change and want to stay in their comfort zone.

-Windows 7 was released in 2009, so it has been around for more than ten years.
-And for the past years, Windows 7 was a stable operating system that did not crash often or have any significant problems.
+Windows 7 was released in 2009, so it has existed for over ten years.
+For the past years, it was a stable operating system that did not crash often or have any significant problems.

 With the newer versions of Windows, there have been many issues, such as updating drivers, compatibility issues with certain hardware, and general performance issues.

 So many people are afraid of upgrading to a newer version because they want to avoid dealing with these problems.